SubtleScope/bash-ransomware/README.md

 ## What it does
  - Downloads the public key from our server
  - Generates a key file on the target
- - Loops through the system and Uses AES-256 to encrypt the systems on the file using the key generated on the target
+ - Loops through the system for files with the defined extensions and Uses AES-256 to encrypt the files on the system using the generated key
  - Deletes the original file, leaving only the encrypted file
  - The key file is then encrypted using the public key (RSA-4096)
  - Prints a ransom message and then persists that message through cron